tim-koko/website/content/en/blog/20240918-kubevirt-training.md

 ### Want to learn more?

 We are happy to answer any questions you may have.
-You can reach us best at [hallo@tim-koko.ch](mailto:hallo@tim-koko.ch) or on [LinkedIn](https://www.linkedin.com/company/tim-koko).
+You can reach us best at [hallo@tim-koko.ch](mailto:hallo@tim-koko.ch)&nbsp;or on [LinkedIn](https://www.linkedin.com/company/tim-koko).
 You can find the exact details of the training on [acend's website](https://acend.ch/trainings/kubevirt/).

 If you want to know even more, we will share our experiences with the community at the following meetups: